Essentialism: The Disciplined Pursuit of Less by Greg McKeown

 subtraction-Vukani Gcabashe Essentialist Review

 Progress is making incremental achievements towards the goal.
 It starts small and grows over time.
-Essentialists always handle goals as smaller achievable tasks. small wins affirm our faith, so we have to decide what progress looks like.
+Essentialists always handle goals as smaller achievable tasks. small wins affirm our faith, so we have to decide what progress looks like ahead of time.

-• Adopt the attitude & behavior that affirms your vision and goal.
+• Adopt the attitude & behaviour that affirms your vision and goal.

 • Let's identify the minimum viable progress, what's the minimum mile stones towards the essential intent would you be happy with?